mikependon/RepoDB.NET/pages/mappers/classhandlermapper.md

 layout: default
 sidebar: mappers
 title: "ClassHandlerMapper"
-description: "A class that is used to map a class handler into a .NET CLR type.
+description: "A class that is used to map a class handler into a class.
 This class is used as an alternative to ClassHandler attribute."
 permalink: /mapper/classhandlermapper
 tags: [repodb, class, classhandlermapper, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: MAPPERS